Makepad Project Packaging Guide

 1cargo makepad android install-toolchain

-2carog makepad android build -p your_profile_name -release # it will build the apk, then you can install it on your device or emulator.
+2cargo makepad android build -p your_profile_name --release # This builds the apk, then you can install it on your device or emulator.

 1cargo makepad apple ios install-toolchain